-If Amy complained about the ways other kids treated her in school, Martha and Michael would talk to her about not being so sensitive, telling her she should not care so much about what other people think.
+If Amy complained about the ways other kids treated her in school, Martha and Michael would talk to her about not being so sensitive, tell her she should not care so much about what other people think.
 If Amy had a special friend, she was extremely sensitive to that friend paying attention to another little girl.
 Martha lectured Amy about being less sensitive but also planned outings and parties designed to help Amy with her friendships.
 Michael criticized Martha for this, saying Amy should work out these problems for herself, but he basically went along with all of Martha’s efforts.

 Analysis: The parents’ words do not match their actions.
 They lecture Amy about being less sensitive, but the frequent lectures belie their own anxieties about such issues and their doubts about Amy’s ability to cope.
 Amy’s sensitivity to being in the outside position in a triangle with her playmates reflects her programming for such relationship sensitivities in the parental triangle.